 Around 430,000 older people in England live in care homes.
 Many have frailty, dementia, poor mobility and are near the end of life, which adds complexity to managing their preferences.
 When residents become more unwell, care staff often feel they would be better looked after in hospital.
 However, hospital admissions carry big risks including infection, increased confusion, poor mobility, and falls.
 Furthermore, residents often prefer to be treated where they live.
 Determining the most appropriate management for individual patients is a significant challenge.

-The team will evaluate this referral process by analysing what happens to residents when the referral system is used, and specifically whether it leads to fewer hospital admissions.
-Linked data from routine care will be analysed to identify how care homes use the DCH App and will quantify any changes in service use, clinical outcomes and costs to the NHS.
-They will also test how residents, their families, care home staff and the community NHS team feel about this new referral process and how it could be improved as a continuous ‘learning loop’.
+The team evaluated this referral process by analysing what happens to residents when the referral system is used, and specifically whether it leads to fewer hospital admissions.
+Linked data from routine care was analysed to identify how care homes use the app and to quantify any changes in service use, clinical outcomes and costs to the NHS.
+They also tested how residents, their families, care home staff and the community NHS team feel about this new referral process and how it could be improved as a continuous ‘learning loop’.
 The findings will allow the process to be refined and rolled out on a larger national scale.